 Sit On Top – Best For Ocean Fishing, Great for all other

-Despite the lack of maneuverability, there is a slight compensation from the edging characteristics which the more experienced users will like.
+Despite the lack of maneuverability, there is a small compensation from the edging characteristics, which the more experienced users will like.
 Some sea kayaks will also be designed to scatter the waves by including an upturned bow, and rudders or skegs can enhance line tracking.
-Modern sea kayaks have also been known to include two or more bulkheads so that you can store essential travel gear in the below-deck storage and not risk the chance of your gear being drenched in the water.
-This storage is also great for emergency situations.
+Modern sea kayaks have also been known to include two or more bulkheads to store essential travel gear in the below-deck storage without risking your gear being drenched in the water.
+This storage is also great for emergencies.

 Open Ocean and Bays With a Spray SkirtRacing, due to high speeds.
 Good for riversDecent for fishing, camping, lakes

 Kayaks for Racing

-These type of kayaks are going to be light weight and will be narrower than your standard kayak.
-They are also better equipped for the more experienced users in the kayaking community as they require a particular expertise to paddle.
+These types of kayaks are going to be lightweight and will be narrower than your standard kayak.
+They are also better equipped for the more experienced users in the kayaking community as they require particular expertise to paddle.
 However, with the proper training, they can be paddled incredibly fast.

 The cockpit is typically enclosed, and they sometimes have similar features to that of a sea kayak, but with different characteristics allowing for great speeds to be obtained in the water.
 Because of the narrow design, higher skill will be needed with balance and paddling if you intend on using a racing kayak in open water.

 As suggested in the name, racing kayaks are specialized for racing events.
-They are great in the hands of an experienced user as they can achieve very higher speeds in the water thanks to their narrow, slick design.
+They are great for an experienced user as they can achieve higher speeds in the water thanks to their narrow, slick design.